mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 	"type" : "movie"
 }
 ```
-:right_arrow: This method only works if the **value** is not an object.
+:arrow_right: This method only works if the **value** is not an object.
 We will cover how to access objects in an array in a later exercise.

 **Exercise 9** :computer: